-- 8.1 The advisor/investigator will normally present their report to the Management Committee.
-Before doing so, the report will be reviewed by those overseeing the investigation to ensure that the Brief has been met and that the report is adequate to support the Committee's consideration and decision making. - 8.2 The committee member whose conduct is being investigated will not be party to any of the discussions relating to the investigation. - 8.3 The report will be considered at a meeting of the Management Committee, which may be called specifically for this purpose.
-It is the responsibility of the Management Committee to consider the report and findings from the investigation and to determine: - Whether there has been a breach - How serious a breach is - What action should be taken - 8.4 The Management Committee will report the findings of the investigation and the proposed action to the member concerned within seven days of the meeting at which the report of the investigation was considered.
+- 8.1 The advisor/investigator will normally present their report to the Committee.
+Before doing so, the report will be reviewed by those overseeing the investigation to ensure that the Brief has been met and that the report is adequate to support the Committee's consideration and decision making. - 8.2 The Committee Member(s) whose conduct is being investigated will not be party to any of the discussions relating to the investigation. - 8.3 The report will be considered at a meeting of the Committee, which may be called specifically for this purpose.
+It is the responsibility of the Committee to consider the report and findings from the investigation and to determine: